knutnergaard/smufolib/docs/user_guide.rst

    - This setting is stored in the font's metadata and will persist when saving the font.

-The :class:`.SMufl` class also provides methods to convert a given value between the different units of measurement.
+The :class:`.Smufl` class also provides methods to convert a given value between the different units of measurement.
 Use the :meth:`.toSpaces` method to convert a font units value to staff spaces, and the :meth:`.toUnits` to do the opposite::